 Stating your opinion can be a rewarding experience, both in terms of influencing a brand and earning compensation for your time.
 Focus groups offer teens the opportunity to talk about what you think of a brand, service and/or product.

 These days, teens can earn from focus groups either in person or online.
 There’s no experience necessary and all you have to do is answer screening questions truthfully.
-Focus group opportunities are not necessarily a steady source of income, but they can be a great way to earn extra money for a few hours of your time.
+Focus group opportunities and using survey apps are not necessarily a steady source of income, but they can be a great way to earn extra money for a few hours of your time.